 I don’t point out this coverage issue in an attempt to disparage either Evans County Schools or Pinewood Christian Academy, rather to address criticism The Claxton Enterprise occasionally receives from our readers – that we intentionally favor one school over the other in our coverage of school sports teams.
 From season to season, our “favoritism” shifts.
 According to these critics, one season we promote Tiger sports above Patriot teams and vice versa.

 These accusations are simply not true.
 What purpose would it serve our readers for The Claxton Enterprise to intentionally promote one school above the other?
 Furthermore, how would it benefit our business reputation or news credibility to do so?
 Not only would such action be unfair and unprofessional, it would provide absolutely no benefit to The Claxton Enterprise or to our readers.
 I can assure readers we publish ALL of the sports coverage we receive from both Evans County Schools and Pinewood Christian Academy.

 While we do our best to promote Claxton and Evans County’s student athletes and encourage their success, as do the local schools, the coverage is still weak in some areas.
 And, you can help.
 Yes, we want you!
 Any parents, grandparents or local sports enthusiasts interested in covering local athletic events, please give us a call or email me directly: email@example.com.

 Help us make The Claxton Enterprise a stronger, more community-involved publication.
 After all, a healthy newspaper is indicative of an active, involved and proud community.
 I’d like to think some folks still take Pride In Evans.

-For the rest of the column, subscribe today!
+For more columns “From the Editor’s Desk”, subscribe today!
 Set up your online account at www.claxtonenterprise.com or give us a call at 912-739-2132.